 Right now, the State recreational marijuana tax stands at 15-percent.
 There is also an added sales and use tax of 9.5-percent.
 In addition, there will be a city sales tax, which varies by city.
 For example, the total tax on cannabis to the consumer in Los Angeles is 30.5%.
 So, for every $100 you spend on cannabis, you will have to pay an extra $30.50 for the sale.

 While California recreational marijuana may be legal, users are not allowed to consume marijuana in public.
 So, be sure to be on a private residence or licensed establishment before consuming your ganja.
 People can consume marijuana in establishments that have been licensed for such activity, such as cannabis coffee shops.

 As far as driving.
 You are not allowed to drive under the influence of any alcohol and drugs, including marijuana.
 In California, a person can drive with marijuana, however, it must be in a childproof container and out of reach of the driver.
 Passengers are not allowed to smoke in the vehicle while in operation.

 With California coming around to pro-marijuana legislation, they are beginning to see that they were harsh when it came to people convicted of marijuana-related crimes.
 The State of California is working to dismiss cannabis-related crimes, which would then help the people incarcerated because of the all-natural plant.
 When it comes to marijuana laws, many cities are welcoming them with open arms, while others still believe in prohibition and will not allow the sale of cannabis.

-With California recreational marijuana being legal, many potential medical cannabis patients will not apply for a med card.
+With California recreational marijuana being legal, many potential medical cannabis consumers will not apply for a med card.
 Instead, they will purchase recreational cannabis since they no longer need a card to purchase.
 However, this may not be the best way to approach medical marijuana in the State of California.
-Patients should consider medical marijuana card still because it provides many benefits that recreational marijuana doesn’t.
+Consumers should consider a medical marijuana card still because it provides many benefits that recreational marijuana doesn’t.
 One benefit of having a medical marijuana card is a lower tax rate.
-Also, patients can purchase a higher quantity of cannabis and have it delivered right to their door.
+Also, medical marijuana cardholders can purchase a higher quantity of cannabis and have it delivered right to their door.